 Traditional Greek Fava is one of the best things I tasted in Greece.
 All it takes is a handful of ingredients and half an hour.
 Serve with plenty of bread and fresh veggies!

 Alright, I know what you’re thinking.
 Didn’t I *just* post a fava bean dip recipe?
 Um, yes.
 That’s awkward.

 But, okay, here’s the thing: Greek Fava (the recipe in *this* post) is different from fava bean dip.
 In fact, it’s not even made from fava beans.
 It’s made from yellow split peas!

 I truly have no idea why this needs to be so confusing, but if I had to guess I’d say it has something to do with language.
 I’m notoriously bad with foreign languages, so don’t ask me to explain this one to you.

 If you know why Greek fava is not made from fava beans (or why fava beans are named after a yellow split pea dip… kinda a chicken-and-the-egg problem here), leave it in the comments!

-Okay, so on to actually talking about the fava.
+Okay, so on to actually talking about the Greek fava recipe.